kinsukh/document_retrival_and_conversation/README.md

 3. make the process much faster and acurate - have to do after all desired function nality is added.

 4. will update on any task or to do things later.

+for now i think this will be a full stack + AI project

 ----------